The person you will be closest to - at least in terms of proximity! -

 your roommate and talk about issues that are important to you.
 Is it

-okay to use your CD player when you are not there?
+okay to use your gaming device when you are not there?
 Can you use space in

 your roommate's refrigerator?
-Your Community Advisor (CA) is also available to help in
+Your community adviser (CA) is also available to help in

 setting up a roommate agreement or in mediating disputes.

-his/her UWSP ID# in the appropriate section.
+roommate preference when they complete their housing contract by adding their friend's UWSP ID number in the appropriate section.
 Make sure your friend does

-the same on his/her contract since roommate requests must be mutual.
+the same on their contract since roommate requests must be mutual.

 If you have already sent in your contract and you want to add a